jeffreyren1/blog/_posts/2018-12-05-markdown-example.md

 This note demonstrates some of what [Markdown][1] is capable of doing.

 You can write regular [markdown](https://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.
+I strongly encourage you to take 5 minutes to learn how to write in markdown- it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 ## An exhibit of Markdown

 *Note: Feel free to play with this page.
 Unlike regular notes, this doesn't automatically save itself.*